Random Discretization of the Finite Fourier Transform and Related Kernel Random Matrices: Introduction.

+This represents a real improvement, compared to the evaluation of the capacity, given in \cite{DLP, DLP2}, when $n$ is large enough.

+Also, we should mention that the estimates of the degrees of freedom of the Hermitian matrix $A^*A,$ given by \eqref{Degfreedom}, are still valid if $A^*A$ is substituted with the real and symmetric Sinc-kernel matrix $H_m.$ Hence, one concludes that as for the random matrix $A^*A,$ the matrix $H_m$ has approximately $m$ significant eigenvalues. \\

 This work is organized as follows.
-In Section 2, we first recall some concentration inequalities for functions of an i.i.d sequence of $n$ random variables with values in a Hilbert space $\mathcal H.$ Then, we prove some general approximation results in the $\ell^2-$norm of the eigenvalues of a random kernel matrix by the eigenvalues of the associated kernel integral operator.
-Then, we restrict ourselves to the special interesting case of the random Fourier matrix $A.$ In particular, we prove that the spectrum of $A^*A$ can be well approximated by the spectrum of the corresponding integral operator $\mathcal F_m^*\mathcal F_m.$ Also, we give some further inequalities relating the singular values of the random discrete finite Fourier and the finite Fourier transform operators.
-In Section 3, we use some precise decay rate and estimate of the eigenvalues of the Sinc kernel operator and give estimates of the number of degrees of freedom and the capacity, associated with the random matrix $A.$ In Section 4, we give some numerical examples that illustrate the different results of this work. \\
+In section 2, we prove the mean approximation results and concentration inequalities given in \eqref{GineA2} and \eqref{Error1}.
+We consider also the same kind of estimates for general Gram matrices.
+In section 3, we restrict ourselves to the random finite Fourier matrix $A$ for which the law of columns and rows is uniform We recall some precise decay rate and estimates of the eigenvalues of the Sinc kernel operator $\mathcal Q_m.$ Then, based on these last results as well as the results of section 2, we give estimates of the number of degrees of freedom and the capacity of the associated random matrices $A$ and $H_m.$ In Section 4, we give some numerical examples that illustrate the different results of this work. \\

 We will write $\bP,$ $\bP_Z$ (resp. $\bP_Y$) depending whether we take the probability on the whole probability space, or only in $Z_1, \cdots, Z_n$ (resp. $Y_1, \cdots, Y_n$).